 When conducting a field campaign here are the key points that you will need to zone in on.

-Asking a person if they are a party supporters is crucial information and one answer that most people have no problem sharing with you.
-If you are in the United States many homes may have lawn signs declaring party allegiance which will make your job easier otherwise it should be your first question at the door.
+Asking a person if they are a party supporter is crucial information and one answer that most people have no problem sharing with you.
+If you are in the United States many homes may have lawn signs declaring party allegiance which will make your job easier otherwise, it should be your first question at the door.

 Luckily one of the greatest advantages of using Ecanvasser is the available versatility of use, beyond its primary use as a canvassing app.
 You may want to consider adding a Custom Field titled, Party Supporter.

 Assessing how strong or weak this party allegiance is should be your next question.
 You can do this by asking something as simple as rate on a scale of 1 to 5, 1 being totally loyal to the party and 5 being not very loyal.

 Is Transport An Issue?

 Another key point you should consider when conducting field canvassing is ensuring your voters can make it to the polls.
 It could be something as simple as organsing a car to pick up the elderly in the area or going bigger and doing a bus for people.
 Reciord this informtaion and discuss it back at HQ.

 Knowing someone's voting history shows a lot about what they think of the democratic system.
 Using your vote is extremely important and the more you are aware of that, the more you value your vote.

 Of course there is a means to verify who has actually voted in the past.
 When a voter asks for a ballot paper at the polling station the polling clerk scores their name off a copy of the electoral register.
 This is so that no-one can vote more than once.
 This register, known as the ‘Marked Register’ is kept by the Electoral registration office of your local authority and if approached after the election will supply a copy to you.
 Some authorities charge for this, some don’t.
 Some charge a significant fee, some only charge photocopying costs.